Shiverion/Resume-chatbot-with-RAG/README.md

-this is my readme.md so far

 # 🧠 Career Conversations Chatbot

-A smart conversational agent designed to help users reflect on their career goals, aspirations, and experiences — powered by Retrieval-Augmented Generation (RAG).
-Built with ❤️ using lightweight tools like Gradio, OpenAI, and ChromaDB, and managed via the ultra-fast uv package manager from Astral.
-The system delivers grounded, personalized responses by injecting context from an uploaded CV, retrieved through a vector database.
-Ideal for career exploration, self-reflection, or just having a deep chat with an AI that knows your resume better than you do
+A smart conversational agent designed to help users reflect on their career goals, aspirations, and experiences — powered by **Retrieval-Augmented Generation (RAG)** and OpenAI's GPT-4o-mini.
+Built with ❤️ using lightweight tools like **Gradio**, **OpenAI SDK**, and **ChromaDB**, and managed via the blazing-fast **uv** package manager.

+This project lets users upload their resume and simulate a career conversation — as if you're chatting with an AI version of yourself that actually *knows* what's on your CV.
+Perfect for personal reflection, mock interviews, or just seeing your experience through a new lens.

+---

 ## 🧘‍♂️ What Kind of Chatbot Is This?

-Think of it as a career coach meets your inner voice — thoughtful, slightly cheeky, and curious about your goals.
-It’ll ask you things like:
+Think of it as a career coach meets your smarter inner voice — thoughtful, slightly cheeky, and deeply curious about your goals.
+It might ask:

 - “What’s one project you’re proud of and why?”
 - “What do you value more: impact or income?”

-- “Which part of your resume feels like ‘you’ the most?”
+- “Which part of your resume feels the most ‘you’?”

+---

 ## 🚀 What This Project Does

-This chatbot is like your personal career therapist (but less judgmental and more available).
+This chatbot acts like a personal career therapist (but less judgmental and always available).
 It:

-- Lets you upload your CV and extract insights from it.
+- 🧾 Lets you upload your CV (PDF or text) and reads it using `pypdf`
-- Uses RAG to ground responses based on your background.
+- 🧠 Uses a RAG pipeline with ChromaDB to ground responses in your real experience
-- Helps simulate coaching-style conversations for personal growth, job prep, or self-reflection.
-- Can be extended with embeddings, vector stores, or agent workflows.
+- 💬 Simulates conversations using OpenAI's GPT-4o-mini
+- ⚙️ Records unanswerable questions and user contact via OpenAI tool-calling and Pushover
+- 🧰 Is easily extendable with function calling, agents, or external APIs

+---

 ## 🧩 Core Features

-- 🔍 **Document-based Chat (RAG)**: Grounded responses using your uploaded CV or resume.
+- 🔍 **Context-Aware Chat (RAG)**: Upload your resume, and the bot responds with contextual insights.
-- 🤖 **LLM-powered Responses**: Powered by OpenAI ChatGPT models.
-- 🌐 **FastAPI App**: Lightweight, fast backend.
-- ⚡ **Deployment-ready**: Works locally and on Hugging Face Spaces.
-- 🐍 **Pythonic & Modular**: Easy to extend with more logic (e.g., agents, tools, function calling).
+- 💬 **LLM-based Conversations**: Uses GPT-4o-mini with multi-step tool calls.
+- 📁 **Local File Handling**: Processes `.pdf`, `.txt`, and `.md` files from the `me/` folder.
+- ☁️ **Pushover Integration**: Sends push alerts for user interest and unknown questions.
+- 🧠 **Cached Embeddings**: Efficient vector search via `hashlib` and `lru_cache` fallback embedding.
+- 💻 **Gradio Interface**: Simple and clean interface to talk to the agent.
+- ⚡ **UV Environment**: Blazing-fast environment setup with [uv](https://github.com/astral-sh/uv).

 ---